-Eta makes landfall on Cuba as Guatemala searches for victims
+Eta expected to be hurricane and strike Florida Keys

-PURULHA, Guatemala (AP) — A strengthened Tropical Storm Eta made landfall on Cuba early Sunday, and has its sights set on the southern tip of Florida, after leaving dozens dead and over 100 missing in Central America which it hit last week as a major hurricane.
+HAVANA (AP) — A strengthening Tropical Storm Eta sliced across Cuba Sunday and was aimed at the southern tip of Florida, where a hurricane warning was posted for a storm that has left dozens dead and over 100 missing in Central America, where it hit last week as a major hurricane.

+The U.S. National Hurricane Center in Miami said the storm could become a hurricane before reaching the Florida Keys nd it declared hurricane and storm surge warnings for the Keys from Ocean Reef to the Dry Tortugas, including Florida Bay, with the storm expected to reach that area by Monday night or early Tuesday.

+Eta had maximum sustained winds of 65 mph (100 kph) Sunday morning and it was centered just north of Cuba about 235 miles (380 kilometers) south-southeast of Miami.
+It was moving toward the north at 14 mph (22 kph).

+The storm swelled rivers and flooded coastal zones in Cuba, where 25,000 had been evacuated.
+But there were no reports of deaths.

-Eta breached Cuba even as searchers in Guatemala were still digging for people believed buried by a massive, rain-fueled landslide.
-Authorities say 15 people are confirmed dead and at least 109 are missing in Guatemala, many of them in the landslide in San Cristobal Verapaz.
+Eta hit Cuba even as searchers in Guatemala were still digging for people believed buried by a massive, rain-fueled landslide.
+Authorities said at least 15 were dead and 109 were missing in Guatemala, many of them in the landslide in San Cristobal Verapaz.

-The U.S. National Hurricane Center issued tropical storm warnings for southern Florida and the Florida Keys, and warnings were issued for central Cuba; parts of southern Florida and the Keys were even put under a hurricane watch.

-The Hurricane Center said Eta was located about 90 miles (145 kilometers) west of Camaguey, Cuba, Sunday morning and was moving northeast at 12 mph (19 kph) with winds of 65 mph (100 kph).
-The system was expected to approach the Florida Keys and south Florida late Sunday or Monday.
+Pope Francis on Sunday spoke about the population of Central America, hit “by a violent hurricane, which has caused many victims and huge damage, worsened as well by the already difficult situation due to the pandemic.”
+Speaking to faithful gathered in St. Peter’s Square, Francis prayed that “the Lord welcome the deceased, comfort their families and sustain all those so tried, as well as all those who are doing their best to help them.”

-Florida Gov. Ron DeSantis declared a state of emergency Saturday for eight counties at the end of the state as Eta approached, urging residents to stock up on supplies.
+In Florida, Gov. Ron DeSantis declared a state of emergency Saturday for eight counties at the end of the state as Eta approached, urging residents to stock up on supplies.
 South Florida started emptying ports and a small number of shelters opened in Miami and the Florida Keys for residents in mobile homes and low lying areas.

 Miami-Dade County declared a state of emergency Friday night and also warned a flood watch would be in effect through Tuesday night.